-(b) The inclusion or exclusion of additional areas which the commission determines overlays the pool;
+(b) The inclusion of additional areas which the board determines overlays the pool;

-(c) The increase or decrease of the size of spacing units; or
+(c) The increase or decrease of the size of spacingdrilling units; or

-(d) The drilling of additional wells within spacing units.
+(d) The drilling of additional wells within spacingdrilling units.

 A pool may be divided into zones and a spacing unit for each zone may be established if necessary.
-The spacing unit within the zone may not be smaller than the maximum area that can be efficiently and economically drained by one (1) or more wells.
+The spacing unit or units within the zone may not be smaller than the maximum area that can be efficiently and economically drained by one (1) or more wells.

-(7) Upon the filing of an application to establish a spacing unit, no additional well shall be commenced for production from the pool until the order establishing a spacing unit has been made, unless the commencement of the well is authorized by order of the department.
+(7) Upon the filing of an application to establish a spacing unit or units, no additional well shall be commenced for production from the pool until the order establishing a spacing unit or units has been made, unless the commencement of the well is authorized by order of the department.

-(8) The department may establish a spacing unit and concurrently authorize the drilling of more than one well in a spacing unit if the department finds that:
+(8) The board may establish a spacingdrilling unit and concurrently authorize the drilling ling of more than one well in a spacingdrilling unit if the board finds that:

-(a) engineering or geologic characteristics justify the drilling of more than one well in that spacing unit; and
+(a) engineering or geologic characteristics justify the drilling of more than one well in that spacing drilling unit; and

-(b) the drilling of more than one well in that spacing unit will not result in waste.
+(b) the drilling of more than one well in the spacingdrilling unit will not result in waste.